-SNHU's Master of Arts in Communication degree has three concentration areas available for you to follow if you wish to direct your academic focus: health communication, new media and marketing, and public relations.
+SNHU's Master of Arts in Communication degree has three concentration areas available for you to follow if you wish to direct your academic focus: new media and marketing, and public relations.
 When you begin your degree path toward a master's in public relations, the courses you'll take will give you a strong foundation in the communications discipline.
 By learning how communications impacts everyone, you'll have a better understanding of the influence that media has on society.
 You'll strengthen your speaking and writing skills and be able to better analyze your own networks and communications patterns.
 The courses in the master's in public relations program at SNHU cover a full range of perspectives to ensure your public relations education is well-rounded.

 Gill understands the importance of the master's in public relations crisis and strategy courses because he uses what he learned during his time with SNHU in his current job.
 "Crises come in all shapes and sizes when you're involved in politics," Gill said.
 Moving certain legislation forward doesn't always please everyone, and the person who sends out the information and responds to the public needs to know how to communicate effectively.
 "As public officials, you put yourself in the spotlight to make these decisions that are not the most popular choices.
 Having taken classes in crisis and strategic communications has taught me to best deal with these situations.
 It has taught me to be prepared and organized ... have a response ready as soon as someone inquires about it."